BrianSong/JayPath/README.md

 The same procedure applies to the ./client folder, which is where the React.js frontend locates.
 The only difference is that you need to use `npm start` to start the frontend.

+Note: The errors that are the most likely to be encountered are sqlite3 or react-scripts are missing.
+If that's the case you can run `npm i react-scripts` in ./client and `npm i sqlite3` in ./express.

 ## What we have accomplished in Iteration 1

 We have established a basic web application framework which can retrive all eleven cs core courses and math prerequisite courses, plus recommend three track courses to the user according to user's choice of his/her focus area in computer science.
 We managed to successfully build a sqlite database, a basic frontend with React and a server with Node.js where each part can communicate with one another.